Rajesh4898/AceHub/README.md

-# AssistHub - Remote Support & Screen Sharing Platform
+# AceHub - Remote Support & Screen Sharing Platform

 A simple, modern web app for remote support inspired by tools like Zoho Assist.
 Technicians create a session, share a 6-digit code, and the customer joins to